nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/SOLID - Exercise/README.md

 The end-user should be able to add his own layouts/appenders/loggers and use them.
 For example, he should be able to create his XmlLayout and make the appenders use it, without directly editing the library source code.

 ![image](https://user-images.githubusercontent.com/45227327/225741883-67370762-1669-4387-b10c-048a9dbeaa3a.png)

+### Report Threshold

+Implement a report level threshold in all appenders.
+The appender should append only messages with report level above or equal to its report level threshold (by default all messages are appended).
+The report level is in the order Info > Warning > Error > Critical > Fatal.